viktorov616/MemoryGame/README.md

 # MemoryGame

 Flip over the two cards, if they are the same - they reveals, if not - flip back.
-The goal of the game is to open all cards.
+The goal of the game is to open all the cards.

 [Demo](https://viktorov616.github.io/MemoryGame/)